-Ahhhhhh, The overnight.
+Ahhhhhh, the overnight, or official, visit for athletes.
 Possibly the single most polarizing piece of the recruiting process.
 I have been on a few of them myself, so I do understand them.
-You might have heard of some overnights that did not end up well.
+You might have heard of some overnights that did not end well.
 This has forced the NCAA to enforce some strict regulations when it comes to how collegiate programs approach their overnight guests.
-When taking an official overnight visit, there are several things to know about the do’s and do n’ts of your time there to make sure it is a mutually positive experience for both you, and the coach who invited you.
-This information comes from a hardworking Trinity baseball player.
+When taking an official overnight visit, there are several do’s and don’ts of your time there to make sure it is a mutually positive experience for both you, and the coach who invited you.

 Bring something nice to wear